rica-carv/links_page/README.md

 - ~~new way with images on frontend~~
 - personal manager
 - new languages files
+- direct submitting links
+- approving submitted links
 - ~~sort and order functionality~~
+- new templating system
+- tabless templates / responsive tables are not enough

-*What doesn't work for now: legacy rating system*
+*What doesn't work for now:*

-With rating enabled page is displayed but immediately url is changed and result is 404 page.
+- legacy rating system (With rating enabled page is displayed but immediately url is changed and result is 404 page)
+- ordering by date